gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 # Week 5: What color should my eyes be?  (part 1)
 Skills covered: GWAS, plink, plotting

 The goal of this week's lab is to determine the genetic basis of eye color.
-This week we'll have fewer tasks to complete for the lab, but less of the code for each section will be provided.
-Also, we're assuming you're now comfortable with the process of cloning and updating your `git` repository, so those commands won't be given anymore unless we're doing something new.

 Today, you'll perform a genome-wide association study (GWAS) for samples with blue vs. brown eyes.
 Thursday, you'll implement a program to predict eye color from a handful of SNPs.
 Note: if you have done 23andMe, you can even do Part II on your own genome to predict what color your own eyes should be, and see how close that prediction is to reality!